TheShaboury/Webots_Wall_Follower/README.md

 1. Clone this repository to your local machine.
 2. Open the Webots simulator.
-3. Load the world file for this project (not provided in this repository).
+3. Load the custom maze world file provided in this project.
 4. Ensure the robot controller is set to `wall_follower_controller.py`.

 ## How it works